 All my love,

-p.s.
+P.S.
 Want more tips on how to respond with clarity and confidence when you’re put on the spot?
-Make sure to scroll down and join our E-Tribe!
-You’ll get instant access to an awesome free training and weekly tips/giveaways we don’t share anywhere else.
+Grab our free resources from the sidebar!
+You’ll get instant access and E-Tribe tips/giveaways we don’t share anywhere else.